creviceapp/creviceapp/readme.markdown

 // will be established.
 Config.Gesture.InitialStrokeThreshold = 10;

-// When moved distance of the cursor is exceeded this value and the direction
+// When moved distance of the cursor is exceeded this value, and the direction is changed
-// of the movement is different from the current stroke, new stroke
-// for new direction will be established.
+// new stroke for new direction will be established.
 Config.Gesture.StrokeDirectionChangeThreshold = 20;

-// When moved distance of the cursor is exceeded this value and the direction
+// When moved distance of the cursor is exceeded this value, and the direction is not changed,
-// of the movement is the same as the current stroke, it will be extended.
+// it will be extended.
 Config.Gesture.StrokeExtensionThreshold = 10;

 // Interval time for updating strokes.
 Config.Gesture.WatchInterval = 10;

-// When there is no established stroke yet and this period of time has passed,
+// When stroke is not established and this period of time has passed,
 // the gesture will be canceled and the original click event will be reproduced.
 Config.Gesture.Timeout = 1000;